toonnix-github/DanHarem/README.md

 ```

 This bundles and minifies the app into the `dist` directory along with source
 maps.
+The build also copies `public/validation.js` into `dist` so the
-Deploy the contents of `dist` as a static site on Vercel.
+registration form works after deployment.
+Deploy the contents of `dist` as a
+static site on Vercel.

 ## Running Tests